perryflynn/serverless.industries/src/_posts/2025/2025-06-14-webmentions-microformats.en.md

 [h-entry][hentry] and [h-card][hcard].

 A `h-entry` is similar to a `<article>` tag and contains a blog post or an article.
 A `h-card` contains information about a person or a company.
-If a site is scaped, a parser like [php-mf2][parser] is used to extract information out of the HTML.
+If a site is scraped, a parser like [php-mf2][parser] is used to extract information out of the HTML.

 There is also [h-feed][hfeed] which can be used as an alternative to dedicated RSS feed files,